 Discovery Lab Global expanded our program to the middle school students in the summer of 2017.
 The first ever Middle School Program was a great success.
-We are excited to continue a variation of this program this fall.

-There are two remaining sessions to choose from:
+There are two session to choose from.

 - 7th and 8th grade students